decce6/Ixeris/README.md

 You might have noticed a visible drop of the FPS when you move your mouse.
 Part of the FPS drop is because the game *does* have additional jobs to do when you turn the camera, like calculating the visibility of chunks.
 However, due to the inefficiencies in GLFW (the library used by Minecraft for windowing and event handling, etc.), some of the CPU time, otherwize can be utilized for rendering, are unnecessarily spent on the call to ```glfwPollEvents()```.
 This is most noticeable on Windows, especially when your mouse has a high polling rate.

 This mod resolves this issue by moving the ```glfwPollEvents()``` call to a separate thread.
 This means the rendering thread will no longer be blocked when GLFW retrieves events from the operating system, and more CPU time is available for rendering.
+FPS improvements while standing still are unlikely, but you will have a much smoother framerate when turning the camera.

 ## Benchmarks